mviverette/Screen-recorder/README.md

 Watch the [Electron 8 Tutorial](https://youtu.be/3yqDxhR2XxE) on YouTube.

+* Clone the repository
+* Install node modules (npm install)
-run local with npm start
+* Run local with npm start

-build for specific platform with npm run make
+* Build for specific platform with npm run make